nuejs/nue/packages/nuejs.org/docs/tutorial.md

 # Tutorial: Building Websites with Nue
-In this tutorial, we’ll explore the essential features of Nue by building a blogging website step-by-step.
+In this tutorial, we’ll explore the essential features of Nue by building a simple blogging website step-by-step.

 [image]
   small: /img/blog-hero.png